jkhaui/rxeditor-2/README.md

 The data-flow looks like this:
 User input -> Events piped through RxJS middleware -> MobX store holding editor state is updated -> MobX reactively triggers re-rendering of the editor.

-At the moment, the main feature to try out is pagination (press enter or type something until a page break is triggered.)

 Heads up: code/type definitions/UI are a little sloppy in places as the focus has been on experimenting with the core logic.
 Refactoring of the